-How can you promote autonomy in your classroom?
-First, put kids in the driver’s seat.
-Establish student-centered learning.
+How can you promote autonomy in the classroom?
 Instead of the “sage on the stage,” be the “guide on the side.”
-Coach your students to success.
+First, implement student-centered learning.
+Then you can coach your students to success.

 Ms. Sneed and Mr. Grow Discuss Autonomy

 Our favorite fourth grade teacher, Ms. Sneed, sat at the side table with her student teacher, Mr. Grow.
 “Yesterday,” she said, “we discussed my philosophy of ‘lift, don’t push.’
 In other words, don’t push kids through the curriculum.
 Instead, scaffold them to greatness.”

 “That made a lot of sense to me,” said Mr. Grow.
 “But how did you make that change?”

 “I shifted the emphasis from teaching to learning.
 To improve teaching, I had to change my thinking.
 At that time, the terms ‘sage on the stage’ and ‘guide on the side’ were educational buzzwords.
 They resonated with me – and my teaching struggle.
 I realized that there was only one way to become a better teacher: get off the stage and let kids do the learning.
 In other words, I needed to promote autonomy.”

 Mr. Grow paused, deep in thought.
 Then he responded.
 “In college, I took a class in gifted and talented education.
 We learned about George Betts’s Autonomous Learner Model.”

 “Ah yes, I know about that model,” Ms. Sneed said.
 “Dr. Betts advocated independent learning for advanced high school students.
 Although we’re working with younger kids, we can adapt his ideas.
 For example, his thoughts on students as teachers apply to what we’ve been discussing.

 “I’m sure you’ve heard that old saying from Confucius:

 I hear and I forget.
 I see and I remember.
 I do and I understand.”